BlackRock appoints new head of U.S. iShares ETF business

-NEW YORK, Feb 5 (Reuters) - BlackRock Inc, the world’s largest money manager, has named a new head to lead its iShares exchange-traded funds business in the United States as it looks to bulk up its biggest market.
+NEW YORK (Reuters) - BlackRock Inc, the world’s largest money manager, has named a new head to lead its iShares exchange-traded funds business in the United States as it looks to bulk up its biggest market.

 Martin Small, who has been with BlackRock for nearly a decade, will shift into a new role as U.S. iShares head in March, according to a memo from iShares global head Mark Wiedman sent to employees on Sunday night.